-Size designations put projects in perspective to determine the extent and degree to which structured management methodologies should be applied within any given project.
+Size designations put projects in perspective - used to determine the extent and degree to which structured management methodologies must be applied for any given project.
 Project management practices are meant to ensure that projects can be completed in a structured fashion - on time, on budget and producing expected results.

-Why does sizing matter?
 When it comes to projects and practices, one size may not fit all.
 Project size is a determining factor of "process scope", most simply defined as the degree and extent to which project management practices are formally applied.

 Project sizing is a "must consider factor" for project planning, ensuring that plans and activities are relevant, and that resources are properly used and allocated.
 This is particularly important in the multi-project environment, where simultaneous projects must compete for funds and human resources.

+Size definitions are an important start, but are only "a start".
 Any useful set of project management practices must account for variations in methodology according to "project size".
 Size appropriate methodologies can be defined according to the following variables:

 To develop effective sizing guidelines, you must be prepared to identify specific measurement variables of project size, as well as the specific criteria to be applied within each variable category.
 These "criteria" will create the thresholds upon which size is determined and applied.
 The "sizing" process is part science and art.
 Every project has a mind of its own, and may not always fit neatly into specific size categories.
 As such, it is best to apply sizing guidelines at multiple levels, ensuring that all variations and nuances are considered.